 The increase in self-soothing movements often seen as a sign of depression is also a telltale sign of heightened stress and anxiety.
 In one study there were significant decreases in distress as well as increases in positive mood states in the group of meditators.

 The results of a seven-year study show meditation practice is linked to lasting improvement in sustained attention.
 Meditation helps you to focus better and longer.
 It is unclear if improving focus reduces symptoms of depression yet, but there is ongoing research as to the impact of positive engagement and flow states, that feeling you get when you are “in the zone,” and its impact on depression.

 Anytime you or a loved one is experiencing suicidal thoughts, the first priority is to get to your ER where medical professionals can assess and intervene.
 In a non-emergency situation, a study (largely with veterans and other PTSD sufferers) showed that meditating encourages a reduction in suicidal thoughts.

 Given the clear connection between better psychological health and meditation, the next step is to figure out the best way to encourage someone who is experiencing depressive symptoms to start a meditation practice.
 Different strategies work for different people.
 Here are a few ways to use meditation on depression.

-21-Day Meditation Experience with Oprah and Deepak
+21-Day Meditation Experience with Oprah Winfrey and Deepak Chopra

 Almost everywhere there is a yoga class, there is a meditation sangha (gathering).
-Whether you are a complete beginner looking to learn how to meditate, or a more seasoned meditator seeking a group of like-minded people, finding a group that fits your lifestyle is a great way to form or solidify your practice.
+Whether you are a complete beginner looking to learn how to meditate, or a more seasoned meditator seeking a group of like-minded people, finding a. (virtual) group that fits your lifestyle is a great way to form or solidify your practice.
 The convenience of location matters.
 Feeling a sense of connection or belonging to the group will also help act as an accountability partner to get you there.
 You may want to join with a partner, which can help you both to stay accountable.